Maouxi/amazon-store-api-azure-devops-pipeline-extensions/AmazonAppStoreEdit/overview.md

-This extension allow you to commit the current update to the Amazon AppStore.
+This extension allow you to update and edit of the current update for an Amazon AppStore app publish.
 The [Prepare call to Amazon AppStore API](https://marketplace.visualstudio.com/items?itemName=MaxenceRaoux.amazon-app-store-prepare) need to be execute before this task to made an authentification and create/get the update edit.

 Available tasks: